Dashboard

 -

-Report – Displays the output of a preconfigured report.
+Report – Displays the output of a preconfigured report, including filtered data and generated summaries.

 -

-Graph – Visualizes data in the form of a chart—for example, value trends.
+Graph – Visualizes data in a graph format, such as value trends.

 -